-Research shows the growth of Leeds’ legal sector to have outpaced London, Manchester and Birmingham in recent years, recalling the city’s glory days of the pre-financial crisis era.
-For one of Leeds’ biggest firms, Walker Morris, the wider expansion of the local market has coincided with the implementation of a strategy that is seeing it move away almost entirely from commoditised areas such as personal injury towards corporate and commercial work.
+Research shows the growth of Leeds’ legal sector to have outpaced London, Manchester and Birmingham in recent years, recalling the city’s glory days in the pre-financial crisis era.
+For one of Leeds’ biggest firms, Walker Morris, the wider expansion of the local market has coincided with the implementation of a strategy that is seeing it move almost entirely away from commoditised areas such as personal injury towards corporate and commercial work.

 The quality of work is some of the best you’ll get in the regions.
 “It is a very faced paced environment, its good to be an important cog in the wheel here at Walker Morris,” a trainee tells us.
 Expect lots of responsibility and exposure to a wide variety of deals and cases, alongside staple trainee tasks “that cannot be justified being done by someone with a higher chargeout rate”.

 The training, meanwhile, is solid, with a mixture of “very active and involved supervision”.
 At the same time, “you aren’t walked through every little thing that you do.”
 Another trainee adds: “They trust you to utilise common sense.”
 An open-door policy and mostly approachable partners, some of whom “you can discuss Love Island with”, mean it’s easy to ask for help.

 Client secondments supplement the learning; according to our figures, around a third of the firm’s rookies have done one, with Asda, Jet2 and energy company Drax all popular destinations.